 - Add eggs and vanilla and mix.
 Then add flour mixture and mix until just combined.
 Stir in dark chocolate chips.

-Spray cast iron skillet with Pam baking spray, and spread cookie dough evenly in skillet.
+- Spray cast iron skillet with Pam baking spray, and spread cookie dough evenly in skillet.
 Bake for 15 – 18 minutes (less for more gooey texture).

 - You can make this dough in advance, and store in the refrigerator until ready to press in the skillet.

 - The dough can also be frozen, for up to three months.

 - Instead of peanut butter cups, add other candy or nuts to the top of the cookie.